 Once inputs are received from the product owner or the client, the entire project is divided into smaller deliverables or ‘user stories’.
 These user stories are considered the building blocks of the application or software.
 The software development life cycle of the project is determined by delegation of individual user stories.

-Meetings are held either as conference calls or physical meetings between all the members of the development team and business management team.
+Meetings are held either as conference calls or physical meetings between all the members of the development team and the business management team.
 During these meetings, all the Points of Contact for the different modules of the application will update each other and the product owner about the status of their work.

 This means that the software is initially created with all the features included and is called the first version.
 During incremental development, all the subsequent versions of the software will have improvements made to its modules based on what was agreed upon during the meetings or calls.
 User visibility functions are added to individual features.